soberqian/TopicModel4J/README.md

 # Software Introduction
 This Java package corresponds to my research paper as follows:<br />
-**Yang Qian, Junming Yin, Yezheng Liu, Yuanchun Jiang.
-TopicModel4J: A Java Package for Topic Models, to be submitted.**<br />
+**Yang Qian,Yuanchun Jian,Yidong Chai,Yezheng Liu,Jianshan Sun.
+TopicModel4J: A Java Package for Topic Models, under review.**<br />
 <br />
 This package is about Topic Models for Natural Language Processing (NLP).
 And **it provides an easy-to-use interface for researchers and data analysts**.<br />